Ceremonial grade iced matcha on whitewashed Mykonos wall — the only matcha bar in Mykonos

 Hot matcha is prepared traditionally — the powder whisked with a small amount of hot water first to create a smooth paste, then the milk steamed and added.
 The result is a latte-style drink that is warming, grounding and extraordinary on cooler Mykonos mornings.

 Iced matcha is prepared the same way, then poured over ice with cold milk.
 On a warm Mykonos morning — which is most of them — this is the version most guests reach for.
-The Banana Cream Matcha is iced only, and that is the correct choice.

 Why Mykonos Needed This